Camp BIOmed Information

 CAMP BIOMED IN THE PAST

 Camp BIOmed is Six years old!, NWABR’s first summer camp was organized in 2014 with two camp tracks - Protein folding (with Fold-It!) and Do-It-Yourself with Neuroscience.
 It gradually moved towards three themes and then to four themes in 2017.
-From an overall student presence of 82 students across six weeks in 2014, Camp BIOmed had a presence of 162 students in 2018.
+From an overall student participation of 82 students across six weeks in 2014, Camp BIOmed enjoyed growth to 162 participants in 2018.

 For pictures of the camp, please visit our Facebook page....